 RESOURCES for WRITERS & ILLUSTRATORS of CHILDREN'S PICTUREBOOKS

-- For a bit of kidlit history and sheer brilliance, read Dear Genius: The Letters of Ursula Nordstrom, edited by Leonard Marcus, with an introduction by Maurice Sendak.
+For a bit of kidlit history and sheer brilliance, get inspired by Dear Genius: The Letters of Ursula Nordstrom, edited by Leonard Marcus, with an intro by Maurice Sendak.

 Want more?
 Here you go…